 STATE JOINT AND SEVERAL LIABILTY CONTRIBUTION LAW STATUTE OF LIMITATIONS MICHIGAN Pure Several Liability Several liability, but with many exceptions, including medical malpractice cases.
 Mich.
 Comp.
 L. § 600.6304; Driver v.
 Naini , 802 N.W.2d 311 (Mich.
 2011).
 Judgment: Contribution plaintiff who satisfies all or part of a judgment for which he is jointly liable is entitled to contribution only if the contribution defendant was made a party to the original action and a reasonable effort was made to notify him of the commencement of the action.
 Settlement: A tortfeasor who enters into a settlement with the claimant is entitled to bring an action for contribution when the contribution defendant's liability was extinguished by the settlement, a reasonable effort was made to notify him of the settlement negotiations, and he was given a reasonable opportunity to participate in the settlement negotiations.
 Contribution may be enforced by motion or a separate action.
 Liability insurer is subrogated to rights of contribution plaintiff.
 Gerling Konzern Allgemeine Versicherungs AG v.
 Lawson, 684 N.W.2d 358 (Mich.
-2004). review.
-Settlement: Separate action barred unless contribution plaintiff has paid within SOL applicable to plaintiff's right of action against him (three MINNESOTA Modified Joint and Several Liability Generally several liability, unless a particular defendant is more than 50% at fault, or if defendants act in concert.
+2004).
+Judgment: Separate action must be filed within one (1) year after judgment has become final by lapse of time for appeal or after appellate review.
+Settlement: Separate action barred unless contribution plaintiff has paid within SOL applicable to plaintiff's right of action against him (three years) and has commenced his contribution action within one (1) year after payment - unless contribution plaintiff has agreed while underlying action is pending against him to discharge common liability and, within one (1) year after the agreement, paid liability and commenced his contribution action.
+MINNESOTA Modified Joint and Several Liability Generally several liability, unless a particular defendant is more than 50% at fault, or if defendants act in concert.
 M.S.A. § 604.02; Staab v.
 Diocese of St. Cloud, 813 N.W.2d 68 (Minn.
 2012).
 Contribution in proportion to percentage of fault is allowed.
 A contribution plaintiff may sue for contribution in the underlying action or in a separate action.
 Anderson v.
 Gabrielson , 126 N.W.2d 239 (Minn.
 1964).
 The six (6) year SOL for the contribution/ indemnity action does not begin to run until contribution plaintiff has paid.
 M.S.A. § 541.05(1)(5); Blomgren v.
 Marshall Mgmt.
 Services, Inc., 483 N.W.2d 504 (Minn.
 App.
 1992).
 MISSISSIPPI Modified Joint and Several Liability Several liability, unless defendants act in concert - then joint and several liability.
 M.C.A. § 85-5-7; J.B.
 Hunt Transport v.
 Forrest General Hosp., 34 So.3d 1171 (Miss.
 2010).
-Joint and several liability abolished in 2007.
-Today, contribution actions allowed for those whose liability is joint and several because they took part in a common plan to commit a tortious act.
-M.C.A. § 85-5-7 (1989); DePriest v.
-Barber , 798 So.2d 456 (Miss.
-2001).
+IVI.U.A.
+9 03-3-7 119091.
+IJEPTIPSI V. DUTUPT.
+790 30.70 430 11915S.
 Three (3) years from date of payment.
 M.C.A. § 15-1-49.
 Unclear under MS law.
 Catch-All Statute.